Family separation in American slavery

 Family separation in American slavery was extremely common.
 According to one historian of the slave trade in the United States, "The magnitude of the trade, in terms of the lives it affected and families it destroyed, is without a doubt greater than any Civil War battlefield."
 There is widespread evidence of the pervasive nature of family separation: "A central feature of virtually every slave autobiography and of many of the slave interviews, for example, is the trauma caused slaves by forced family separation."
-A study of 1200 runaway slave ads placed in Tennessee newspapers found that about a quarter of them mentioned the whereabouts of a slave's family members or included location information about their previous home, meaning that "slaveholders we're acutely aware of how much distress they caused by moving slaves away from their families."
-An associated analysis of 700 slave sale advertisements place in Tennessee found only five percent of such ads showed evidence of an attempt to keep family members together.
+A study of 1200 runaway slave ads placed in Tennessee newspapers found that about a quarter of them mentioned the whereabouts of a slave's family members or included location information about their previous home, meaning that "slaveholders were acutely aware of how much distress they caused by moving slaves away from their families."
+An associated analysis of 700 slave sale advertisements placed in Tennessee found only five percent of such ads showed evidence of an attempt to keep family members together.